Dawn-Protocol/dawn-erc20-erc777/README.md

 ## Staking

-A staking contracts allows users to lock up a predefined amount of tokens for a predefined time.
+A staking contract allows users to lock up a predefined amount of tokens for a predefined time.
-This is the simplest form of staking, allowing FirstBlood and other eSports actors to take the first steps towards a more decentralized ecosystem over the time.
+This is the simplest form of staking, allowing FirstBlood and other eSports actors to take the first steps towards a more decentralized ecosystem over time.

 ### Staking deployment